 This might mean ditching the PowerPoint presentation, or even getting rid of the boardroom setting entirely.

 There's nothing worse than leading a presentation and knowing that your audience is clearly not engaged.
-Try to make an impressing with your own listening skills.
+Try to make an impression with your own listening skills.

 By making eye contact and nodding and smiling while others are speaking, you'll be practicing some key active listening skills, which doesn't just mean that you'll benefit from what's being said - you'll also build a relationship with the speaker.